Friday 8 May 2015

 Highlights: Karukayado Monastery, Konpon Daito Temple, Konkobuji Temple, Oku-no-in Cemetery, Meditation with a monk.

-Last up was the optional visit back to Oku-no-in Cemetery at night with a monk guiding and explaining everything.
-We were extremely lucky to see a once in 100 year procession with all the senior m is in the area as the 8 May was the night Kobo Diashi began his rest 1200 years ago.
+Last up was the optional visit back to Oku-no-in Cemetery at night with a monk guiding and explaining everything which I again signed up for.
+We were extremely lucky to see a once in 100 year procession with all the senior monks in the area as the 8 May was the night Kobo Diashi began his rest 1200 years ago.
 The lanterns at night were a great sight.